eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   that the attestation will contain a Wallet Instance public key.
-The EUDI Wallet Instance key pair is generated by the EUDI Wallet Instance during activation, using the WSCD present in, or connected to, the User’s device.
+The EUDI Wallet Instance key pair is generated by the EUDI Wallet Instance during activation, using the WSCD present in, or connected to, the User's device.
 The EUDI Wallet Instance attestation also contains information that allows a Provider or Relying Party to verify that the EUDI Wallet Provider did not revoke the EUDI Wallet Instance attestation, and hence the EUDI Wallet Instance itself.